dataspecer/ds-wdoi/source/preprocessing/README.md

 - Python 3.11 and above
 - Elastic Search 8.13 and above
 - Mamory and time
-  - The runtimes and memory was measured on virtual infrasctructure with Ubuntu 22 with 64 GB of RAM and 32 core processor (altough this phase does not use multithreading).
+  - The runtimes and memory was measured on virtual infrasctructure with Ubuntu 22 with 64 GB of RAM and 32 core processor.
+    - Most of the scripts are single thread, the vectorization uses multiple threads from within the `pytorch` library.
   - Memory
-    - Wikidata gzip dump ~ 130 GB (as of 4.4.2024) on disk, depending on the current size
+    - Wikidata gzip dump ~ 130 GB (as of 4.4.2024) on disk, depending on the current size.
-    - Phases (counting in reserves and disregarding Elastic Search):
+    - Phases (counting in reserves):
       - The 1. and 2. phase of preprocessing require at least 32 GB of RAM
       - For the rest at least 16 GB
   - Time
     - Downloading depends on the internet connection
       - A university server took ~ 7 hours
+    - After downloading
-    - After downloading, ~ 11 hours to preprocess everything.
+      -  ~ 11 hours to be able to load data into API service.
+         -  Mostly linear in execution and hard to parallelize.
+      -  ~ 14 hours to prepare the data for loading.
+         -  The excessive time comes from the Language models vectorization.
+         -  It can be improved with the GPU or more CPUs.

 ### Installing dependencies